aws-solutions-library-samples/guidance-for-continuous-data-migration-from-apache-cassandra-to-amazon-keyspaces/README.md

 Note: nodetool status should show you a Three node Cassandra cluster

-11. Stay on “CassandraNode-Three” commandline and create keyspace and table.
+11. Stay on `CassandraNode-Three` commandline and create `keyspace` and `table` in Cassandra cluster.

 ```
 cd /home/ubuntu/apache-cassandra-3.11.2

 bin/cqlsh `hostname -i` -u cassandra -p cassandra